Branding financial services

 With nothing believable or meaningful for customers to choose, there is no market position.

 You may say that your capabilities are more abundant than your competitors.
-But, from the point of view of the customer, your competition probably looks like it has the full range of capabilities.
+But, from the point of view of the customer, your competition probably looks like it has the same full range of capabilities.
 After all, that’s what they’ve always marketed to potential clients.

 Why Precepts Are Important to Financial Services and Mutual Fund Marketing